everythingfunctional/veggies/doc/pages/Tutorial.md

 ```

 The `-q`, `-v`, and `-d` options affect the verbosity of the output.
-By default, garden will report the tests that will be run, before starting to run them.
+By default, veggies will report the tests that will be run, before starting to run them.
 The `-q` option suppresses this initial output.
-By default, garden will only report assertions that fail.
+By default, veggies will only report assertions that fail.
 The `-v` option will cause the passing assertions to be reported as well.
-By default, garden does not produce any output during the execution of the tests.
+By default, veggies does not produce any output during the execution of the tests.
 If a test crashes, this can make it difficult to isolate the cause of the problem.
 The `-d` option will cause the beginning and completion of execution of each test.

 The `-f` options impacts what tests are run.
-By passing this option, garden will filter the test suite before execution,
+By passing this option, veggies will filter the test suite before execution,
 thus only executing tests that match the given string.

 The `-n` and `-s` affect the behavior of generator tests (a more advanced concept that we'll get to later).